GSA/digitalgov.gov/content/resources/an-introduction-to-decomissioning-sites.md

 * Document lessons learned and share them with others in your agency, through case studies, updated documentation, or other means

 ## What can I do next?
 As a website manager, it can be hard to admit that your website is no longer serving a relevant customer need, or adding real business value, but almost every website will reach the end of its useful life at some point.
 Use the decision-making framework and tips in this resource to determine whether it's time to decommission your website.
 If your answer is yes, define a timeline, responsibilities, and milestones.
 Then, talk with your supervisor to make it happen!

+You can also join the Digital.gov [Web Managers Community of Practice](https://digital.gov/communities/web-content-managers/) to connect with fellow practitioners on topics like governance, design, and best practices.